1 Million Dogs and Cats

 In 2023, the milestone of a million animals was reached, and Soi Dog is now neutering and vaccinating more than 20,000 new animals every month.

-Procedures are carried out at spay/neuter facilities in Soi Dog's Phuket and Bangkok locations, and at any one of 18 mobile clinics - twelve of which operate in and around Greater Bangkok, with six more located in Southern Thailand.
+Procedures are carried out at spay/neuter facilities in Soi Dog's Phuket and Bangkok locations, and at any one of 19 mobile clinics - twelve of which operate in and around Greater Bangkok, with seven more located in Southern Thailand.
 Dogs and cats are brought in to the mobile facilities by Soi Dog's teams of animal rescue officers and by members the public.
 The CNVR programme began in Phuket and was expanded in 2015, most notably to Bangkok, which is home to hundreds of thousands of stray dogs.
 The programme in Bangkok is 50% funded by Dogs Trust Worldwide and over half-a-million animals have been spayed/neutered and vaccinated in Thailand's capital city to date.
-The Bangkok CNVR programme will eventually comprise of ten mobile clinics across the city's metropolitan area.

 Soi Dog carries out regular surveys of the stray dog population in Greater Bangkok, and the results of these surveys show not only a marked reduction in population in the areas that the CNVR programme has reached - an average dog population decline of 20% - but also a dramatic improvement in the welfare state of those who remain, with far fewer skinny or emaciated dogs.